Skip to main content

 • save grid configurations

-The Scheduling module, although a system class, inherits the standard features available to all CMDBuild classes.
+Although it is a system class, the Scheduling module inherits all standard features of CMDBuild classes.

 You can access it in read‑only mode and view all registered information.